PranaKn/pranakn.github.io/README.md

 # 🛡️ Cybersecurity Knowledge Hub

-🚀 **Welcome to my cybersecurity learning journey!** This is where I document my research, practical labs, and insights on topics like networking, Linux security, malware analysis, penetration testing, and incident response.
+🚀 **Welcome to my cybersecurity learning journey!** This is where I document my research, practical labs, and insights on topics like networking, Linux security, malware analysis, threat hunting, and incident response.

 > _"The best way to learn is to teach."_ – Richard Feynman